rubiojr/sup/docs/handlers/whatsapp_location.md

 # WhatsApp Location Handler

-The WhatsApp Location handler automatically captures location messages sent to WhatsApp and stores them in AnyType with coordinates, accuracy, and metadata.
+The WhatsApp Location handler automatically captures location messages sent to WhatsApp and stores them in Anytype with coordinates, accuracy, and metadata.

 ![WhatsApp Location Handler](/images/anytype-whatsapp.png)

 ## Overview

 This handler monitors all incoming WhatsApp messages for location data.
-When a location message is received, it automatically extracts the coordinates, accuracy information, and sender details, then stores this data in an AnyType workspace.
+When a location message is received, it automatically extracts the coordinates, accuracy information, and sender details, then stores this data in an Anytype workspace.

 ## Features

 - **Automatic Location Capture**: Monitors all WhatsApp messages for location data
-- **AnyType Integration**: Stores locations in a structured format in AnyType
+- **Anytype Integration**: Stores locations in a structured format in Anytype
 - **Metadata Preservation**: Captures sender information and accuracy data
-- **Type Management**: Automatically creates the required AnyType object type if it doesn't exist
+- **Type Management**: Automatically creates the required Anytype object type if it doesn't exist

 ## Configuration